manuelbohn/disCon/README.md

 # Children’s interpretation of ambiguous pronouns based on prior discourse

-Here you find all experimental procedures, data files and analysis scripts associated with the main manuscript (https://psyarxiv.com/gkhez/).
-Please see the manuscript for additional details.
+Here you find all experimental procedures, data files and analysis scripts associated with the main paper (https://onlinelibrary.wiley.com/doi/10.1111/desc.13049).
+Please see the paper for additional details.

 ## Structure